 Junior Hero Training Academy 11:30 a.m. – 12:00 p.m.

 Learn what it takes to be a hero.
 Junior heroes – complete various drills and movements with some of your favorite comic heroes, and earn your hero training certificate at the end of the program.
 Spaces will be filled on a first come basis on October 3.
 Sign-ups for this session start at 10am on October 3.
 Space is limited.
 Ages 3-9

 Junior Hero Training Academy 12:30 – 1:00 p.m.

 Learn what it takes to be a hero.
 Junior heroes – complete various drills and movements with some of your favorite comic heroes, and earn your hero training certificate at the end of the program.
 Spaces will be filled on a first come basis on October 3.
 Sign-ups for this session start at noon on October 3.
 Space is limited.
 Ages 3-9

 Super Smash Bros.
 Ultimate Tournament 1:00 – 2:30 p.m.

 Calling all gamers…do you have what it takes to finish the fight?
 We’re hosting a Super Smash Bros.
 Ultimate Tournament.
+The winner of the tournament will receive a $25 cash prize.
 Rules of the tournament can be found on the registration form.
-Register for the tournament by September 25.
+Registration has been extended through September 30.
 Space is limited.
 Ages 13 and up